Rolands-Laucis/Socio/README.md

 ## Does it scale? ⚖️

-Currently the performance is neglegable for small projects.
+Currently the performance is negligible for small projects.
 I havent stress tested yet, but I optimize my data structures and procedures.
 Current estimate is about 100 concurrent users should be a breeze on a cheap Linode server.
 I expect your backend DB to be set up properly with table indexing and caching.

 [According to this blog](https://medium.com/nativeai/websocket-vs-http-for-collecting-events-for-web-analytics-c45507bd7949) WebSockets are much more network traffic efficient than HTTP at scale.